 As of the year 2002, Venezuela’s population is approximately 22 million.
 There are 31 indigenous tribes in Venezuela.
 Native tribes have been living in what is now known as Venezuela since 14,000 B.C.
 At the time of the land’s discovery by Christopher Columbus, it is estimated that over 500,000 native people lived there.

 Simón Bolivar, born in Caracas, led Venezuela to independence from Spain in 1821.
 Initially, Venezuela was part of one large state comprising Venezuela, Colombia and Ecuador.
 By 1830, however, three separate republics were created.
-Today, Venezuela is a constitutional democracy.
+Today, Venezuela is a supposed to be a constitutional democracy.

-[tab title=”Music”] Venezuelan music combines Spanish, African and native rhythms.
+Venezuelan music combines Spanish, African and native rhythms.
 The native dance is called the joropo, which features vocals, guitars, maracas and harps.
 Along the coast there is a strong African influence.
-The locals dance the sensual tambora to powerful drum rhythms. [/tab]
+The locals dance the sensual tambora to powerful drum rhythms.

-[tab title=”Art”] Ancient art forms in Venezuela consisted mainly of rock carvings and cave paintings.
+Ancient art forms in Venezuela consisted mainly of rock carvings and cave paintings.
+There was / is a strong colonial influence across the country.